-What is the CSU Todos Santos Center?
+What is the vision and mission of the Colorado State University Todos Santos Center?

 Why is CSU in Todos Santos?

-In 2011, President Barack Obama launched “100,000 Strong in the Americas,” an initiative to increase international study in Latin America and the Caribbean and foster region-wide prosperity through a greater international exchange of students.
+In 2011, President Barack Obama launched 100,000 Strong in the Americas, an initiative to increase international study in Latin America and the Caribbean and foster region-wide prosperity through a greater international exchange of students.

-CSU’s leading educational resources and expertise combined with natural, cultural and historical aspects offered by the community creates expansive possibilities for research, learning and experiences for BCS residents, the CSU community, and beyond.
+CSU’s leading educational resources and expertise combined with natural, cultural, and historical aspects offered by the community creates expansive possibilities for research, learning, and experiences for BCS residents, the CSU community, and beyond.

-Can outside groups utilize the CSU Center?
+Can non-CSU groups utilize the CSU Todos Santos Center?

 Common areas at the Center include:

-Photos of the CSU Todos Santos Center are available here.
+Photos of the Center are available here.